Video of 73-year-old boarded up inside his apartment sparks investigation

 HARVEY, Ill.
-(AP) — Rudolph Williams was home in a Chicago suburb when he realized the doors and windows to his courtyard-style apartment had been boarded up with plywood, locking him inside.
+(AP) — Rudolph Williams says he was home in a Chicago suburb when he realized the doors and windows to his courtyard-style apartment had been boarded up with plywood, locking him inside.

 “I didn’t know exactly what was going on,” the 73-year-old said Monday in describing how he tried to open his blocked door.
 “What the hell?”

-His rescue — captured by his nephew on a now-viral video — has generated a firestorm of criticism about rental conditions at the dilapidated low-income apartment complex in Harvey, Illinois.
+His story — chronicled by his nephew on now-viral videos — has generated a firestorm of criticism about rental conditions at the dilapidated low-income apartment complex in Harvey, Illinois.
 People are also debating who’s to blame; and Mayor Christopher Clark has promised an investigation.

-City officials and residents have conflicting accounts about what happened Friday at the 30-unit complex roughly 30 miles (48.28 kilometers) south of Chicago.
+City officials, residents, property owners and the property management company have conflicting accounts about what happened Friday at the 30-unit complex roughly 30 miles (48.28 kilometers) south of Chicago.

 It started that afternoon when crews without any logos on their clothing or vehicles started boarding up units.
 Residents say they weren’t warned and that the workers ignored residents telling them people were still inside.
-City officials say police were on site earlier in the day and performed well-being checks, but didn’t know the units were set to be boarded up.
+City officials say police were on site earlier in the day and performed well-being checks, but not when units were set to be boarded up.
+The property owners say the tenants claims about residents being boarded inside are false, and the property managers say the units were empty before they started boarding up units at the city’s direction.

 No injuries were reported.